vporton/vporton/README.md

 As far as I know, nobody else in History discovered more than one fundamental branch of mathematics.
 The very fundamental big branches of mathematics I discovered are emphasized above with bold font.
 (I didn’t also emphasize “filtrators” because this branch doesn’t seem very big.)

 By the way, the three ones I discovered are probably the last ones (so, likely the most difficult to discover).

+## Despicable

+I am descpicable (to explain, I will write a scientific article about despising) and this destroys the civilization: People associate good things with me and me with bad things, so your associative thought causes to associate good with bad and with no work.
+This is enough to kill the civilization.
+Respect me.
+(I mean send money.)